“They got to have ’em in Texas ’cause everyone’s a millionaire”

 I’m fairly sure I became a Supertramp fan due to my brief flirtation with art and prog rock in high school.
 It may be hard to see how Top 40 tunes like “Give A Little Bit” or “Logical Song” or the inspiration for this recipe share any musical DNA with the likes of ELP, Yes, Alan Parsons Project, et. al. but that’s kind of the genius for a handful of Top 40 bands in this era.
 Those late ’70s / early ’80s bands took the musicianship of prog rock, dropped the sci-fi/fantasy for darker themes of love and relationships, and grafted on a solid dose of hummable earwigs.
 They created a sort of catchy literary pop-rock that found favor on both AM and FM radio equally.
 I’ve always felt Supertramp was the least appreciated of this crop of smart pop bands.
 Their catchy pop tunes are brilliant musical arrangements coupled with smart sometimes snarky lyrics.
 Essentially they were the British Steely Dan without ever getting SD-level accolades.

 I am aware the lyric actually refers to “kippers for breakfast” but I believe it’s also a good fit for breakfast tacos.
-I could go off on a rant about how a breakfast taco is “breakfast in America” – a melting pot of Mexican flour tortilla, Texas brisket, Midwest hashbrowns, Irish cheddar, and scrambled egg – but I won’t.
+Breakfast tacos are “breakfast in America,” a melting pot of Mexican flour tortillas, Texas brisket, Midwest hashbrowns, Irish cheddar, and scrambled egg.

-When I do find myself cooking breakfast, it results in one of three items: breakfast sandwich, breakfast burrito, or breakfast taco.
+The rare times I find myself cooking breakfast, it’s usually one of three things: breakfast sandwich, breakfast burrito, or breakfast taco.
 The fact two of my three go-to items are of Tex Mex origin is not surprising.
 I’m a sucker of anything in a tortilla.
 While I have found quite a few solid breakfast burritos in Brooklyn, I can honestly say most breakfast tacos have been lacking.
 So when the craving hits, I’ll be making my version of a Texas breakfast taco.

 The eggs need to be a good hard scramble.
 None of this Gordon Ramsey fancy French technique here.
 Work toward a fluffy scrambled curd with no wetness.
 Complete the diner holy trinity – eggs, meat, and potato – I opt for some quick hashbrowns.
 Shred a potato, squeeze out the moisture, mix with a little red onion, salt, pepper, and paprika.
 Then fry in oil in a cast iron.